This article is for:

 You need to replace boolean ballot boxes — the blank box, checked box, and box with an X with the appropirate Arial MS Unicode symbol.

-A new standard root abstract called Cover page. is available in the 2019 DEI taxonomies.
+A standard root abstract called Cover page is available in the 2019 DEI and 2020 DEI taxonomies.
 We recommend updating extended root abstracts to the new standard element.

 Check the Taxonomy

-As you prepare a to tag all values on a cover page with XBRL, you'll need to check which taxonomy the document uses.
+As you prepare to tag all values on a cover page with XBRL, you'll need to check which taxonomy the document uses.
 A warning icon indicates the document is using an older taxonomy and that there is a new taxonomy available.
-You'll want to use the most recent taxonomy that includes the updated 2019 DEI taxonomy to make sure your document's XBRL meets SEC guidance.
+You'll want to use the most recent taxonomy, including either the 2019 or 2020 DEI taxonomies, to make sure your document's XBRL meets SEC guidance.

 Follow the instructions in Taxonomy Migration if you need to move your document to another taxonomy.